fightprior/fightprior.github.io/_source/2016-05-05-summarizingFights.Rmd

 ---
 title: "Building a large database of MMA fight results II: quantitatively summarizing over 240,000 MMA fights"
 description: "Summarizing the results and finishes of over 240,000 MMA fights"
-category: MMA
+layout: post
-tags: [dplyr, treemaps]
+tags: [database, treemaps]
-output: html_document
 ---

 In my [last post](https://shackett.github.io/mma/scrapingMMA), I discussed how it was possible to extract match-level summaries of more than 240,000 unique MMA bouts between 143,602 fighters.
 In this entry, I will discuss how data from individual webpages can be combined into a single table with comparable entries.
 I will then show some high-leve